WAPDA Organises Road Show In Bangkok To Woo Contracting Firms - UrduPoint

 WAPDA Organises Road Show In Bangkok To Woo Contracting Firms

-WAPDA organized a day-long Road Show in Bangkok on Monday for the 300 MW-Floating Solar Project, the first of its kind in Pakistan
+Water and Power Development Authority (WAPDA)on Monday organized a day-long Road Show in Bangkok for the 300 MW-Floating Solar Project - the first of its kind in Pakistan

-ISLAMABAD, (UrduPoint / Pakistan Point News - 29th Jan, 2024) WAPDA organized a day-long Road Show in Bangkok on Monday for the 300 MW-Floating Solar Project, the first of its kind in Pakistan.
+LAHORE, (UrduPoint / Pakistan Point News - 29th Jan, 2024) Water and Power Development Authority (WAPDA)on Monday organized a day-long Road Show in Bangkok for the 300 MW-Floating Solar Project - the first of its kind in Pakistan.

-The aim of the Road Show was to foster enhanced competition among prospective bidders for the project, according to a news release received here.

-Before the Bangkok Road Show, WAPDA organized a Pre-Bid Conference in Pakistan in November last year.
+It is important to note that prior to holding the Road Show in Bangkok, WAPDA has also organised a Pre-Bid Conference in Pakistan in November last.

-WAPDA’s 300 MW-Floating Solar Project aims to generate clean energy from Tarbela-Ghazi Barotha Complex through the development of an environmentally friendly, innovative floating solar and hydropower hybrid system.

-The project involves deploying two 150 MW floating solar plants, one at Ghazi Head Pond at Tarbela Complex and the other at North Pond at Ghazi-Barotha Complex.
+WAPDA’s 300 MW-Floating Solar Project aims at generating clean energy from Tarbela-Ghazi Barotha Complex through development of environment-friendly, innovative floating solar and hydropower hybrid operations.
+Under the project, WAPDA will deploy two 150 MW floating solar plants - one on Ghazi Head Pond at Tarbela Complex and the other on North Pond at Ghazi-Barotha Complex.
+The floating solar plants will be connected with the Switch Yards of Tarbela and Ghazi- Barotha Hydel Power Stations to provide 484 million units low-cost electricity to the National Grid every year.
+The World Bank has shown interest to provide 95% financing for the project.

 Recent Stories